Facebook options seen listed on May 29

 Facebook shares are set to begin trading on the Nasdaq Stock Market this Friday.

-Facebook, the No. 1 social network, expects to raise $12 billion (7.5 billion pounds) in what would be Silicon Valley's largest-ever initial public offering, dwarfing Google Inc's 2004 market debut.
+Facebook, the No. 1 social network, expects to raise $12 billion in what would be Silicon Valley's largest-ever initial public offering, dwarfing Google Inc's 2004 market debut.

 Facebook, based in Menlo Park, California, on Tuesday raised its target price range for the IPO to between $34 and $38 per share.